Cooperative Charting . . . Using Our Skills to Help

 Through an agreement with the National Oceanic and Atmospheric Administration (NOAA) and the United States Power Squadrons (USPS) the Catawba Sail and Power Squadron assists NOAA through a program called Cooperative Charting, correcting Nautical Charts.

 This is a public service whereby we contribute our time to do this work which is of great value to the agencies responsible for the upkeep and publishing of this valuable data.
 We utilize our knowledge of piloting, navigation, positioning, measuring and logical skills to contribute to these databases.
 The government allows us to deduct all of our Cooperative Charting expenses from our taxable income as a section 501(C)3 deduction.
+To see more about the United States Power Squadrons' Cooperative Charting Program CLICK HERE.

 Specifically, we look for discrepancies in any of these nautical documents and verify physically the problems with of any features or characteristics shown.
 We also look for hazards to navigation that could endanger a mariner in the vicinity.
 We deliver our findings routinely to the agencies by preparing printed or computer submitted reports.
 When immediate action is required to correct a dangerous hazard we report by radio or telephone directly to the Coast Guard or responsible agency.